anujatappeta/FraudSenseAI/README.md

 📡 Browser Extension
 Chrome plugin to detect fake internship/job listings directly on job boards and career platforms.

+🙌 Final Note
-Built With ❤️ by me.
+Built with ❤️ by me.

 FraudSense AI is crafted with precision, purpose, and passion to make the digital hiring ecosystem safer, smarter, and more trustworthy.
 Whether you’re a student navigating early career paths or a recruiter filtering thousands of profiles, this tool is built for you.